Best Running Rain Jackets of 2025

 Running Rain Jackets Glossary

-The technology that goes into high-quality waterproof outdoor gear, such as running rain jackets, is impressive — and can get confusing!
-We share some definitions for common waterproof gear terms to help clarify their meanings.
+The technology that goes into high-quality waterproof outdoor gear, like a running rain jacket, is impressive — and can get confusing!
+Below, we’ve compiled some definitions for common waterproof gear terms to clarify their meanings.

-• Durable Water Repellent (DWR) Coating: A coating applied to fabric that causes water to bead up on the surface and roll off, keeping it from soaking into the material.
-Due to environmental concerns, DWR coatings are historically fluoropolymer-based, though many companies are working toward using non-perfluorinated chemicals (non-PFC).
+• Durable Water Repellent (DWR) Coating: DWR is a hydrophobic — a fancy word for water-repellent — coating applied to fabric that causes water to bead up on the surface and roll off, keeping it from soaking into the material.
+DWR coatings are historically fluoropolymer-based, and their manufacturing produces several environmentally harmful by-products.
+Because of this, many companies are working toward using non-perfluorinated chemicals (non-PFC) in their DWR coatings.

-• Moisture Vapor Transmission Rate (MVTR): A laboratory testing method to measure a material’s breathability by the amount of moisture vapor (our sweat) that can pass through the fabric.
+• Moisture Vapor Transmission Rate (MVTR): MVTR is a laboratory testing method to measure a material’s breathability by measuring the amount of moisture vapor (evaporating sweat) that can pass through the fabric.
 It is measured in grams of vapor per square meter of fabric per 24 hours.
 The higher the number, the more breathable the material.
 A moderate breathability rating starts at around 10,000 g/m2.

-• Resistance to Evaporative Heat Loss (RET): Another measure of the breathability of material that measures the material’s resistance to water vapor.
-The lower the resistance, the more vapor can pass through.
-The lower the RET, the more breathable the material and a rating of less than 13 is considered good breathability during activity.
+• Resistance to Evaporative Heat Loss (RET): RET is another measure of a material’s breathability that measures its resistance to water vapor.
+The lower the resistance, the more vapor can pass through — thus, the lower the RET, the more breathable the material.
+A rating of less than 13 is considered good breathability for running.

 • Hydrostatic Head Test: A laboratory test to quantify the waterproofness of a material.
-Material is stretched over the end of a one-inch diameter tube, and a column of water, measured in millimeters, is added to the tube and observed for 24 hours.
-The rating measures how many millimeters of water a fabric can hold and is measured in millimeters of water pressure before it soaks through.
-The water height at which the water seeps through the fabric is called the hydrostatic head.
+Material is stretched over the end of a one-inch diameter tube, and a column of water whose height is measured in millimeters is added to the tube and observed for 24 hours.
+The rating measures how many millimeters of water a fabric can hold before it soaks through.
+The water height at which the water seeps through the fabric is called the hydrostatic head, and the final rating is given in millimeters of water.
 The higher the number, the more waterproof the material, with the lower end of waterproof jackets starting at around 10,000 millimeters.

-• Schmerber Unit: Another name for the hydrostatic head waterproofness measure named for Charles Edouard Schmerber, who created the hydrostatic head test.
+• Schmerber Unit: This is another name for the hydrostatic head waterproofness measure.
+It’s named for Charles Edouard Schmerber, who created the test.

-• Waterproof Membrane: A synthetic material membrane that blocks and repels water.
-It is usually bonded or layered with an outer material layer and/or inner liner to create a waterproof jacket.
-Common brands include Gore-Tex, eVent, Polartec Neoshell, and Pertex.
+• Waterproof Membrane: A waterproof membrane is a synthetic material that blocks and repels water.
+It is usually bonded or layered with an outer material layer or inner liner to create a waterproof jacket.
+Some brands that make these membranes include Gore-Tex, eVent, Polartec Neoshell, and Pertex.

 • Denier: Measurement of the thickness of a material’s fiber.
-A higher denier denotes a thicker and often more durable fiber.
+A higher denier denotes a thicker and often heavier and more durable fiber.

-• Wetting Out: The point at which the amount or pressure of water overwhelms the waterproof capability of a jacket material.
+• Wetting Out: The point at which water overwhelms the waterproof capability of a jacket material.

-Best Running Rain Jacket - Montbell Versalite Jacket - testing in Utah
+Best Running Rain Jacket - running on trail in rain jackets

 Buyer’s Guide: How to Choose a Running Rain Jacket